-With the influx of teachers using online communication since the beginning of the year, it is important to separate your workspace and living space as much as you can do.
-By doing this, you don’t only ensure that you can work effectively, but you separate the thoughts from both sides of your life.
+With the influx of teachers using online communication since the beginning of the year, it is important to separate your workspace and living space as much as you can.
+By doing this, you not only ensure that you can work effectively, but you separate the thoughts from both sides of your life.

 You’re thinking now, how do I do this?
 Well, first off you need physical separation.
 If you can work in another room other than where you relax, that will help you immensely.
 If you cannot, then using something to divide the room (e.g. room dividers or even a bed sheet) can help you.
 Alternatively, if you’re up to it, you could rearrange the space a bit!